stevemac321/InterruptAtomicCompareExchange/README.md

 - **TIM2 Interrupt**: TIM2 is configured to trigger an interrupt periodically.
 The interrupt handler checks and sets the atomic flag, and if successful, it prints a message over UART.

 ### Setup:
-1. **Board**: Tiva Launchpad (TM4C123G)
+1. **Board**: STM32F401RE
 2. **Valvano COM Port Reader**: The project assumes you have the Valvano COM port reader for observing UART output.
 3. **Keil uVision**: This project is set up to run in the Keil uVision IDE, create new project and add these files.
-Code Composer should work too, configure the Terminal to serial and COM3 if you are using the Stellaris ICDI driver.
+STMCubeIDE should work too, configure the Terminal to serial and COM5 if you are using ST-Link drivers for usb.

 ### Usage:
 1. **Clone the repository**: